khalid-hussain/shaheen/chap6.md

 entered, these people entered the mosque as soon as they dismounted their horses.
 Bashir Bin Hassan and Abu Dawood welcomed them at the door of the mosque.
 After enthusiastically greeting Bashir Bin Hassan, Al-Zeghel looked towards Abu Dawood.
-Badr Bin Mughira said, "This is Abu Dawood.
+Badr bin Mughira said, "This is Abu Dawood.
 I had talked about him to you along the way."

 While shaking Abu Dawood's hand, Al-Zeghel said, "Badr has highlighted a